intel-analytics/ipex-llm/python/friesian/example/dien/pytorch/README.md

 * `driver_cores`: The number of cores to use for the driver.
 Default to be 4.
 * `driver_memory`: The amount of memory to allocate for the driver.
 Default to be 36g.

-## Performance
+## Results
-After 100 epochs' training, training accuracy is 0.73931, training AUC is 0.71903; test accuracy is 0.68421, and test AUC is 0.65303.
-The training is conducted on yarn cluster.
-Each epoch's training costs 1 hour and 31 minutes.
+After around 20 training epochs, training accuracy is 0.73931, training AUC is 0.71903; test accuracy is 0.68421, and test AUC is 0.65303.